-Margin of safety in dollars = Current sales – Breakeven sales
+Margin of Safety in Dollars = Current Sales – Breakeven Sales

-Margin of safety in units = Current sales units – Breakeven point
+Margin of Safety in Units = Current Sales Units – Breakeven Point

-Ford company purchased a new piece of machinery to expand the production output of its top of the line car model.
-The machine’s costs will increase the operating expenses by $1,000,000 per year, and the sales output will likewise augment.
+Ford Co. purchased a new piece of machinery to expand the production output of its top-of-the-line car model.
+The machine’s costs will increase the operating expenses to $1,000,000 per year, and the sales output will likewise augment.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!

 What is the Ideal Margin of Safety for Investing Activities?